Jose-MPM/Notes/ReadAgain/HumanRelations.md

 	- Making others feel good is part of leadership.
 	- When u want to talk to a new person, dont make them feel harassed(abrumada, acosada) or that u only want something from them.

+- Necesitas apalancarte, se que no tengo las habilidades y conocimientos de todas las areas.... compran el tiempo de otras personas para hacer eso que tu no dominas.

+- Move in the  abundance of people, dont get too attached(apego) to any one person.
+	- U will talk(again) to other people and u will learn and grown, but u will always keep ur essence.
+		- U miss out on all than by not wanting to listen to the others.
+	- Dont be afraid of losing a woman.

 # Love

 - That woman isn't yours and may never be yours.